SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Methods

 \section{Methods}

 \mname is a graph neural network uniquely suited for molecular interactions. \mname takes as input a molecular interaction network and uses it to construct a skip graph, which is a second-order network representation capturing the \textit{skip similarity}. \mname then specifies a novel graph neural network architecture that fuses the original and the skip graph to accurately and robustly predict new molecular interactions.
+Notations are described in Table~\ref{tb:notation}.

 \xhdr{Problem formulation} Consider an interaction network $G$ on $N$ nodes representing biomedical entities $\mathcal{V}$ (\eg, drugs, proteins, or diseases) and $M$ edges $\mathcal{E}$ representing interactions between the entities.
-For example, $G$ can be a drug-target interaction network recording information on how drugs bind to their protein targets~\citep{luo2017network}.
+For example, $G$ can be a drug-target interaction network recording information on how drugs bind to their protein targets~\cite{luo2017network}.
 For every pair of entities $i$ and $j$, we denote their interaction with a binary indicator ${e}_{ij} \in \{0,1\}$, indicating the experimental evidence that $i$ and $j$ interact (\ie, ${e}_{ij}=1$) or the absence of evidence for interaction (\ie, ${e}_{ij}=0$).
 We denote the adjacency matrix of $G$ as $\mathbf{A}$, where $\mathbf{A}_{ij}$ is 1 if nodes $i$ and $j$ are connected (${e}_{ij}=1$) in the graph and otherwise 0 (${e}_{ij}=0$).
 Further, $\mathbf{D}$ is the degree matrix, a diagonal matrix, where $\mathbf{D}_{ii}$ is the degree of node $i$. \begin{problem*}[Molecular Interaction Prediction] Given a molecular interaction network $G=(\mathcal{V}, \mathcal{E})$, we aim to learn a mapping function $f: \mathcal{E} \to [0, 1]$ from edges to probabilities such that $f({i,j})$ optimizes the probability that nodes $i$ and $j$ interact. \end{problem*}